Play Video

 good neighbors make sure everyone else on the block is taken care of. they shovel extra driveways when it snows + help those whose homes have fallen into disrepair. good neighbors don’t settle for taking care of what’s theirs, they take care of all that’s Gods, that is, they care about everything.

-the damage of our cultural fighting, is that is allows to see people who think differently as opponents, not neighbors. our global + digital focus has lessened our sense of responsibility to our geographical focus.
+our cultural infighting allows us to see people who think differently as our opponents, not neighbors, this causes incredible damage. our global + digital focus has lessened our sense of responsibility to our geographical reality.

 1. i want to avoid the foolishness of immediate reactions + headline judgements.

 Richard Jewell during the Olympic Bombing in 1996, the Duke Lacrosse case, and Jussie Smolett are well-known examples of how our culture rushes to judgment on the first few rumors or facts.
-Whether Joseph or Mary or even the Lord Jesus, the Bible has many examples of people judged harshly + incorrectly because of hasty assessment. we must do our best to avoid certainty in particular situations until we have additional information.
+Whether it be Joseph, Mary or even the Lord Jesus, the Bible has many examples of people judged harshly + incorrectly because of hasty assessment. we must do our best to avoid certainty in particular situations until we have additional information.

 Proverbs 18:17